basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/php.md

 keywords: [developers, conflict-resolution, php]
 ---

-For reasons explained in the [[introduction to conflict resolution|Conflict Resolution]], we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
+For reasons explained in the [[Introduction to conflict resolution|Conflict Resolution]], we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
 Here, we'll provide a